philterd/phileas/docs/Evaluating-Phileas-Performance.md

 curl -k -X POST "https://localhost:8080/api/filter?p=evaluation" -d @file.txt -H "Content-Type: text/plain"
 ```

 In the command above, we are sending the file `file.txt` to Phileas.
 The `?p=evaluation` tells Phileas to apply the `evaluation` policy that we have been editing.
-Phileas's response to this command will be the redacted contents of `file.txt` as defined in the policy.
+Phileas' response to this command will be the redacted contents of `file.txt` as defined in the policy.

 #### Comparing Documents

-With the original document `file.txt` and the redacted contents returned by Phileas, we can now compare those files to begin evaluating Phileas's performance.
+With the original document `file.txt` and the redacted contents returned by Phileas, we can now compare those files to begin evaluating Phileas' performance.
 You can `diff` the text to find the redacted information or use some other method.

 A visual comparison provides a quick overview of how Phileas is performing on your text but does not give us precision and recall metrics.
 To calculate these metrics we must compare the redacted document with an annotated file instead of the original file.
 The annotated file should have the same contents of the original file but with the sensitive information denoted or somehow marked.